carolekoziol/recipes/docs/appetizers_snacks/fruity_coconut_popsicles.md

 - 2 medium bananas, sliced and frozen
 - 1 can full-fat coconut milk (13.66 oz.)
-- 1 cup frozen fruits (bleuberry, mango, or strawberry etc.)
+- 1 cup frozen fruit (bleuberry, mango, or strawberry, etc.)
 - 2–3 tablespoons pure maple syrup

 Option 2

 - 1 can full-fat coconut milk (13.66 oz.)
-- 3 cups fresh/frozen fruits
+- 3 cups fresh/frozen fruit
 - 2–3 tablespoons pure maple syrup

 ### Instructions

-1. Add bananas and coconut milk to a blender.
+1. Add bananas (if using option 1) and coconut milk to a blender.
 Blend until smooth.
-2. Add strawberries and maple syrup.
-Blend until smooth, a.
+2. Add fresh/frozen fruit and maple syrup.
+Blend until smooth.
 3. Pour this mixture into a popsicle mold.
 Make sure to leave about ¼” of space at the top of the mold to allow the popsicles to expand in the freezer.
 4. Freeze for 6-8 hours.